| | | |

 • Assemble the Quesadilla.
 Spread the beef and vegetable mixture evenly over the tortillas.
 Sprinkle with 2 cups of shredded cheese, spreading it evenly over the filling.
 Fold the overhanging tortillas over the filling to cover it completely.
 Use 2-3 additional tortillas to fill in any gaps.

-• Bake the Quesadilla.
+• Bake the Quesadilla for an initial 10 minutes.
 Place another sheet pan on top of the quesadilla to press it down and keep it compact.

-• Bake in the preheated oven for 20 minutes.
+• Crisp the tortillas.
 Remove the top baking sheet and bake uncovered for an additional 10-15 minutes, or until the tortillas are golden brown and crispy.

 • Cool and Serve.
 Let the quesadilla cool for a few minutes before cutting it into squares or wedges.
 Serve with sour cream, salsa, guacamole, or any favorite toppings.